learn-co-curriculum/phase-3-sinatra-react-project/README.md

 # Bookworm

 ### Description
-Bookworm is a SPA for book lovers that allows a user to keep track of their favorite books and find new books to read.
+Bookworm is a SPA for book lovers that allows a user to keep track of their favorite books and articles and find new books and articles to read.

 A user is able to:
 - See which book they are currently reading